Happy birthday to America, turning 244 this 2020!

 Tip #8 Above all, spend the day with someone you care about

 Of course, the best part of any holiday is that you can surround yourself with people you love.
+Maybe you can’t all physically be together this year, that doesn’t mean you shouldn’t connect through Zoom or FaceTime.
+And whoever can physically be there will be such a gift!
 Whether it’s a significant other or family and friends, be sure to spend your Independence with people you care about.